Cray-HPE/docs-csm/operations/utility_storage/Ceph_Deep_Scrubs.md

 Note the message accompanying the `HEALTH_WARN` state indicating `7 pgs not deep-scrubbed in time`.
 This alert will clear when deep scrubbing completes.

-## Viewing Ceph Deep Scrub Schedule
+## Viewing ceph deep scrub schedule

 The `ceph pg dump` command shows information about the PGs in the Ceph cluster.
 This command can be used to see the last time PGs were scrubbed and thus infer the next time they will be scrubbed.
 For